-While in an ideal world, everyone would erase their debt before becoming parents.
-“The reality is that if you wait until the perfect time to have a baby, it’ll never happen,” says Karin Maloney Stifler, a financial planner and owner of True Wealth Advisors in Hudson, Ohio.
+In an ideal world, everyone would erase their debt before becoming parents.
+“The reality is that if you wait until the perfect time to have a baby, it’ll never happen,” says Karin Maloney Stifler, a financial planner and co-founder of Walden Wealth Partners, near Cleveland, Ohio.
 “The decision always involves a certain leap of faith.”

 Do your homework beforehand and you can ensure that your new baby won’t break the bank.
 Here’s how:

 3. Overhaul your budget.
 Want to make room for a baby?
 Slash your spending.
-“My wife and I made use of a 0 percent credit card transfer to consolidate our $8,000 of credit card debt, then we cut our expenses on things like cell phones, auto insurance, garbage bills and eating out,” says Joe Morgan, who lives in Schuylerville, N.Y., and blogs about paying off his credit card debt.
+“My wife and I made use of a 0 percent credit card transfer to consolidate our $8,000 of credit card debt, then we cut our expenses on things like cell phones, auto insurance, garbage bills and eating out,” says Joe Morgan.

-That reduced their credit card payment by $550 a month -- money they now use to care for their 6-week old daughter, Hailey.
+That reduced their credit card payment by $550 a month – money they were able to put towards care for their daughter, Hailey.